diana-hui-yang/cohesity-scripts/sbt/README.md

 ## Download SBT library
 SBT library needs to be downloaded from Cohesity support site.
 ### Linux
-The linux sbt library link is http://downloads.cohesity.com/oracle_sbt/RPC-Library/6.4.1-and-above/linux/libsbt_linux_x86_64.so.
+The linux sbt library download link is (http://downloads.cohesity.com/oracle_sbt/RPC-Library/6.5.1/linux/).
 When you click it first, it may ask you to login.
 Once you login, click this link again.
-It will download the library to your computer.
-Copy this sbt library file to the lib directory in the script directory on the Oracle server (\<top directory\>/rman/lib).
+Download the library libsbt_linux_x86_64.so and copy this sbt library file to the lib directory in the script directory on the Oracle server (\<top directory\>/rman/lib).
+There are two useful toos (sbt_list and sbt_perf_test) in tools directory.
+Download them amd copy them to toos directory in the script directory on the Oracle server (\<top directory\>/rman/tools)
 ### AIX
 The AIX sbt installer script link is http://downloads.cohesity.com/oracle_sbt/RPC-Library/6.4.1-and-above/AIX.
 The installation command is